gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 But the pillar wasn't the only thing in the square.
 Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with bored expressions on their faces.
-For a heartbeat Maddy thought they would be able to hurry by unnoticed, but then Bluster caught sight of them and nudged his twin brother.
+For a moment Maddy thought they would be able to hurry by unnoticed, but then Bluster caught sight of them and nudged his twin brother.

 Maddy took her sister's hand.